PKizzle/dns/cmd/atomdns/handlers/global/README.md

     lowercase.

 To allow the certificate challenge, all DOH web servers will also handle the TLS-ALPN-1 challenge, disregarding the port the run on.
+If the DOH servers are not running on port 443, one extra server will be started on that port, _just_ for the certificate challenge.
+N.B.
+This is only done if the port isn't "0", because that is usually used in testing scenarios.

 Further server options like `dot` (DNS over TLS) and `doq` (DNS over QUIC) will be added in the future.
 The